GoatNote/aiko_engine_mp/ReadMe.md

 - Plug in your ESP32 device and make sure you can see it, e.g `ls -l /dev/tty.*` will show a serial device file like `/dev/ttyUSB0` or `/dev/tty.wchserial1410`
+  On Windows: python -m serial.tools.list_ports

-- Export the serial port to an environment variable, so `mpfshell` can use it, e.g `export AMPY_PORT=<device_file>` where `device_file` is the device file shown by the `ls -l` command above
+- Export the serial port to an environment variable, so `mpfshell` can use it, e.g `export AMPY_PORT=<device_file>` where `device_file` is the device file shown by the `ls -l` command above e.g 'MPFshell open COM15' (this is a setup step, after which you use ESPtool to flash the program)

 - Download latest [microPython](http://micropython.org/download)